DomiDre/gauss-quad/README.md

 The git gods forbids this branch from being merged, or seven years of torment will befall us.

+To run the benchmarks type `cargo bench`.
+There's a lot (probably too many).
+When they're done you can view the results by opening target/criterion/reports/index.html.

 # gauss-quad

 [![Latest Version](https://img.shields.io/crates/v/gauss-quad.svg)](https://crates.io/crates/gauss-quad)